LGBTQ rights in the United States: Donald Trump

 Donald Trump opposed expanding LGBTQ rights.
-As President, he rolled back LGBTQ rights and appointed anti-LGBTQ officials.
+As President, he rolled back LGBTQ rights and appointed anti-LGBTQ officials, but also gay officials such as Scott Bessent as Secretary of the Treasury and Richard Grenell as special presidential envoy for special missions.
 He opposed the Equality Act, which has been one of the highest priorities of LGBTQ rights groups since same-sex marriage was enacted by the Supreme Court.
 Long before his 2016 campaign, Trump opposed the legalization of same-sex marriage; during his 2016 campaign, he pledged to appoint anti-LGBTQ Justices to the Supreme Court.
 His administration banned transgender people from serving in the military and attempted to legally redefine gender in order to undermine nondiscrimination protections for transgender, non-binary, and intersex people.

 His administration argued before the Supreme Court that Title VII of the Civil Rights Act of 1964 does not protect gay or transgender Americans from discrimination (though the Court ultimately decided in favor of LGBTQ rights in this matter).
 His Cabinet rolled back non-discrimination requirements for homeless shelters, allowing them to discriminate against homeless transgender youth.
 His Education Secretary, Betsy DeVos, rolled back protections for LGBTQ students.
 All LGBTQ references were removed from the websites of the White House, Department of State, and Department of Labor minutes after Trump took office.
 Trump did not allow refugees to enter the country on the basis of their fleeing from LGBTQ-related discrimination.
 Trump was the first president to speak at the Value Voters Summit hosted by the Family Research Council.